Free Website Content - Webware vs Desktop Software

 Easily Accessible

-Web applications can be easily accessed from any computer
+Web applications can be easily accessed from any

-benefit from the accessibility.
-This often means that if
+especially benefit from the accessibility.
+This often

 Low Maintenance & Forced Upgrades